reenasheoran/Federated-learning-using-GeneticAlgorithm/README.md

 ```
 ## Project Files
 The project has the following files:<br>
 1. **server1.py**: Firstly, it creates an initial model that is trained on the clients' devices using FL.
-Then, it gets the models from each client, trained on their own data.
+Then, it gets the models from each client, which is trained on their own data.
 Then it aggregates the model and test it.
 2. **client1.py**: It trains the model sent by the server using its own data to which server has no access.
 3. **client2.py**: Another client that trains the server's model using its own data to which server has no access.
 ## Data Collection